iRobotEducation/root-robot-ble-protocol/README.md

 - **Bytes 3:18 - Devices Bitfield** (uint128_t)
     - `1` = enable, `0` = no change
     - This is a 128-bit bitfield representing all devices from Device 0 (LSb) to Device 127 (MSb).
+    - Device 0 is bit 0 of byte 18
+    - Device 127 is bit 7 of byte 3
     - Multiple devices (up to 128) can be enabled with a single command by setting the bits to 1 that match the device numbers to be enabled.

 #### Command 9 - Disable Events